GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex6_initial_binning.md

 nano spades_mapping.sl
 ```

+!!! warning "Warning"
-Paste in the following script.
-Remember to replace <YOUR FOLDER> with your own folder.
+    Paste or type in the following.
+Remember to update `<YOUR FOLDER>` to your own folder.

 ```bash
 #!/bin/bash -e